modus-continens/docs/src/foundations.md

 ```

 A query like `a("foo")` where `foo` is any string constant would build the same image, but a query like `a(X)` is simply not allowed.
 This allows each resulting image to be mapped to a constant literal like `a("foo")`.

-### Predicate Kinds

-All predicates in Modus belong to one of the three kinds: image predicates, layer predicates and logic predicates.

-[Image predicates](../library/predicates/image.md) create new images.
-Examples of such are the builtin `from`, as well as any predicates that adds further layers upon a `from`.

-[Layer predicates](../library/predicates/layer.md) adds new layers on tops of an image, and can not itself be built.
-Example include `run` or `copy`.

-[Logic predicates](../library/predicates/logic/README.md) does neither, can be used anywhere, but can not be built on its own.

-The kind of a predicate determines where it can be used.
-For example, a rule body can not contain more than one image predicates, nor can layer predicates appear before image predicates.
-The kind of a user-defined predicate is inferred automatically, while the kind of a builtin predicate is documented in the [library section](../library/README.md).

 ### Proof Optimality